 You can customize the list of available sections.

-Section panel setting dialog is opened with the help of the command Tools - Settings - Section panel settings... in the main panel.
+To open sections panel settings, click Tools - Settings - Sections panel setup... in the main panel.

 To add a section to the panel, select it in the list of available sections and click Add.
 You can select or drag multiple sections at once.